 In an emailed statement, a spokesperson for Vail Resorts said the two sides are "having productive conversations and believe both parties are working in good faith towards a new collective bargaining agreement."

-CWA spokesperson Al Kroger said in a follow-up phone call that both parties "really aren't that far apart on a lot of things," adding, "This is typical when we get down to the end of the negotiations."
+CWA spokesperson Al Kogler said in a follow-up phone call that both parties "really aren't that far apart on a lot of things," adding, "This is typical when we get down to the end of the negotiations."

-Kroger added that the union is looking for a new deal that acknowledges the professional nature of patrollers' work and stems the high turnover often seen in the job.
+Kogler added that the union is looking for a new deal that acknowledges the professional nature of patrollers' work and stems the high turnover often seen in the job.

 "We see a constant push from employers to not want to recognize it as a first-responder type of profession," he said.
 "I think most people would agree that if something happens to you while you're out enjoying the beautiful mountains, you'd much rather have a seasoned, tenured person coming to aid you then someone who's been doing this six months.
 That's part of our push through the association."